-- Ways to protect food from contamination by people include: - washing hands, - not working with food when sick with anything that causes vomiting or diarrhoea, - wearing clean clothes.
+- Ways to protect food from contamination from people include: - washing hands, - not working with food when sick with anything that causes vomiting or diarrhoea.

-Why is personal hygiene is important?
+Why is personal hygiene important?

 • One of the most common ways bugs get into food is from people - mostly from their hands.